 While concentrating on getting out of debt, don’t stop your emergency fund buildup:

-- Start Small: Even a small emergency fund can save you from incurring further debt at times of sudden expenses.
+- Start Small.
+Even a small emergency fund can prevent you from incurring further debt when sudden expenses occur.

 9. Get Professional Advice